AshLaw96/Sonic-Stack/README.md

 - [Square Mile](https://www.fontget.com/font/square-mile/) was used for all the text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the icons in the navigation dropdown.
+- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the icons in the button movement section.

 ## User Stories